erev0s/dbbackup/README.md

-You can add this shell script to a cronjob to run every a couple of days in order to do this you need to run crontab -e and add there your script according to your needs
+You can add this shell script to a cronjob to run every a couple of days

+in order to do this you need to run

+crontab -e

+and add there your script according to your needs

 0 0 */2 * * /root/tools/dbbackup.sh 2>/dev/null

 ###########-to do list-###########
-add a list of databases to be ignored add ftp option to send your backups to another server perhaps
+add ftp option to send your backups to another server perhaps
 ############################